-No participant may receive awards for more than s hares of our common stock in any fiscal year.
+No participant may receive awards for more than 1,042,314 shares of our common stock in any fiscal year.
 In addition, our board of directors or any committee to which the board of directors delegates authority may, with the consent of the affected plan participants, re-price or otherwise amend outstanding awards consistent with the terms of our plan.